atadagg/atadagg/README.md

 ### ✨ Fun Fact

 *   I’m on a mission to automate organizations, from outreach to court rulings — and I might just build a dog-smart-collar startup while I’m at it.
-*   text above is obviously ai written, when will it become unrecognizable?
+*   text above is obviously ai-written, when will it become unrecognizable?

 ---